PSU-OIT-ARC/httpd-multi/README.md

 ## How it Works

 httpd-multi looks in your /etc/httpd/vhost.d directory for all files ending in `.vhost`.
-Each of those files should contain a listen directive and one or more <VirtualHost>s
+Each of those files should contain a listen directive and one or more &lt;VirtualHost&gt;s

 httpd-multi will issue the httpd command with these options set on the command line: